-Let’s first look at some of the highlights from the report, and then look at some of the important trends and lessons startups and small businesses can learn from the world’s best brands.
+Let’s look at the report’s highlights and the significant trends and lessons startups and small businesses can learn from the world’s best brands.

-If you’re not certain you understand the meaning of “brand”, here’s a quick primer from Branding Secrets of the World’s Best Brands:
+If you’re not confident you understand the meaning of “brand,” here’s a quick primer from Branding Secrets of the World’s Best Brands:

 A brand is the sum total of the experience your prospects and customers have with your company.
 A strong brand communicates what your company does, how it does it, and at the same time, establishes trust and credibility with your prospects and customers.
 Your company’s brand is, in many ways, its personality.
 Your brand lives in everyday interactions your company has with its prospects and customers, including the images you share, the messages you post on your website, the content of your marketing materials, your presentations and booths at conferences, and your posts on social networks.